 When talking about improving customer service, one term that is often used is the customer journey.
-This journey has to be pleasant for your customers in order to attract them, convince them, and retain them.
+This journey has to be pleasant for your customers at all touchpoints in order to attract them, convince them, and retain them.
 Especially in the digital age – where everything is a service – it is important to know what to look out for, if you want the customer journey to meet the demands of your clients and prospects.
-Today we will discuss this term and how it is related to customer loyalty.
+Today we will discuss this term and how it is related to customer retention and customer loyalty.

 What is the customer journey?